OsioLabs/emphandbook/03benefits/02leave.md

 Parental leave is available for both the birth of your own child and the placement of a child due to adoption or foster care.
 This policy will run concurrently with the legal requirements of each country, with the [U.S. Family Medical Leave Act (FMLA)](http://www.dol.gov/dol/topic/benefits-leave/fmla.htm) for U.S. employees.
 At the end of your leave, you will return to your job or an equivalent with the same salary, benefits, working conditions and seniority.

-Full-time employees who have been with the company for six months or more are eligible for the following:
+Employees who have been with the company for six months or more are eligible for the following:

 - Six weeks time off, fully paid
 - Six weeks additional time off, unpaid